Nick Wasicsko: Career

 On Nov.
 3, 1987, at the age of 28, Wasicsko defeated six-term Republican-Conservative incumbent Angelo R. Martinelli, age 60, to become the youngest-ever mayor of Yonkers, and the youngest mayor in a major American city.
 Wasicsko won by a margin of 1,466 votes of the 42,700 cast.

-The major issue in the 1987 election was the court-ordered integration of public housing in Yonkers.
+The central concern during the 1987 election revolved around the court-ordered integration of public housing in Yonkers.
 As a candidate, Wasicsko advocated "for resisting the court-ordered integration by legal appeals."
 Martinelli and Wasicsko "had not taken dramatically opposite positions on the integration dispute, but ...
 Mayor Martinelli had become identified with much of the emotion surrounding the issue," contributing to his loss.

 Wasicsko waged an aggressive battle to set in motion a housing desegregation plan for the city.
 Although he received numerous accolades for his position, including a runner-up citation for the 1991 John F. Kennedy Profile in Courage Award, opposition was equally strong, and he received death threats.

 The city council initially signed a consent decree with the U.S. Department of Justice and the Yonkers NAACP on a housing plan, but in August 1988, on a procedural vote, the city council voted 4 to 3 to rescind its support for the binding consent decree.
 A federal court proposed fines to the city of Yonkers that would have risen within weeks to $1 million per day, and fines for the individual Yonkers city council members who opposed the integration plan of $500 per day, and would have jailed them within a month.
 On September 9, 1988, with the fines mounting, city services being curtailed, and 630 city employees about to be laid off, the city council relented, and the housing integration plan was approved.

 As a result of the controversy, Wasicsko lost a bid for re-election as mayor in 1989.
 Once out of office, Wasicsko practiced law, taught at John Jay College of Criminal Justice, and hosted a local radio talk show.
 He returned to elected office in 1992 as 2nd District councilman.
 He was named Democratic minority leader.

 In 1993 he made an unsuccessful primary run for City Council President.